 Before you leave, follow these 6 tips for your most recent post and carry on the momentum of blogging.

 1. Walk away and come back after an hour

 Bloggers usually write a post and then immediately publish it.
 But don’t!
 Walk away and come back after an hour to refresh your mind then check it.
 Proofreading a killer article is important – break it up one by one and walk away then come back to proofread it.
 By doing the above, you’ll spot more errors.

 2. Ask your friends for help

-You’re tired because you’re hard working.
-Find a blogger or a friend who has good relationship with you to spot out more errors on the post.
+You’re tired because you’re hard-working.
+Find a blogger or a friend who has a good relationship with you to spot out more errors on the post.
 No matter how careful you are at spotting errors, your eyes will skip over many errors in the post.
 So you really need someone to help you out.

 While you’re asking your friends to check mistakes on the blog post, ask your friends to read your post first and see if they are clearly getting information from your post.
 Remember, your voice and checking mistakes on posts are a completely different story.

 Spell and grammar checker would be great even if you are a flawless speller.
 When writing blog posts, time and the hurry is really confusing and might cause many errors.
 Using spell and grammar checker will help you write better.

 However, relying on software is not good enough because it will change what you want to bring to your readers, particularly the grammar checker.
 Don’t let it change the meaning of a sentence.
 Reread many times by yourself and repeat tip number 1 to spot more errors.

 4. Double your proofreading times